hash-bang/async-chainable/README.md

 async-chainable
 ===============

-**WARNING - This module is in the RFC stage and is not currently operational**

 An extension to the otherwise excellent [Async](https://www.npmjs.com/package/async) library adding better handling of mixed Series / Parallel tasks via object chaining.